 Food Caught Between Teeth

 This is not an emergency, but can be a little uncomfortable or embarrassing for the patient.
-It is easily fixed with a piece of dental floss or use an interproximal brush (piksters) or toothpick to dislodge food caught between teeth and braces.
+It is easily fixed with a piece of dental floss or use an interproximal brush (piksters) to dislodge food caught between teeth and braces or even just brushing your teeth after eating.

 Lost Wire or Ligature